zawzaww/zawzaww.github.io/_posts/2019-12-05-ccpp-good-websites-books.md

 ---
 layout: post
 title: "Good Courses and Books to Learn C/C++"
-author: "Zaw Zaw"
+author: zawzaw
 categories: [Programming]
-tags: [resources, programming, c, cpp]
+toc: true
-image:
+image: assets/images/featured-images/img_c_cpp_programming.png
-  src: /assets/images/featured-images/img_c_cpp_programming.png
 ---

 In this blog post, I have put together a collection of my favorite websites, courses and books for learning C/C++.
 I think C/C++ will be useful for other learners as well.
 This is a collection of great resources that I like, and I would recommend other great websites and books.